-The Index to Financial Statements on page F-1 of this Registration Statement is hereby incorporated by reference.

-- 2. Exhibits

-- (a) Articles of Incorporation of the Registrant (Incorporated by reference to Exhibit 99(a) to the Registrant's Pre-Effective Amendment No. 3 to the Registration Statement on Form N-2/A (File No. 333-140092), filed on April 5, 2007).

-- (b) Amended and Restated By-Laws of the Registrant (Incorporated by reference to Exhibit 3.2 to the Registrant's Report on Form 10-K (File No. 814-00736), filed on December 13, 2007).

-- (d)(1) Specimen Stock Certificate.

-- (d)(2) Form of Subscription Certificate.

-- (d)(3) Form of Indenture.

-- (d)(4) Form of Subscription Agent Agreement.

-- (d)(5) Form of Warrant Agreement.

-- (e) Dividend Reinvestment Plan.

-(g) Investment Management Agreement between the Registrant and PennantPark Investment Advisers, LLC.

-- (h)(1) Form of Underwriting Agreement for equity. - (h)(2) Form of Underwriting Agreement for debt. - (j)(1) Custodian Agreement between the Registrant and PFPC Trust Company. - (k)(1) Administration Agreement between the Registrant and PennantPark Investment Administration, LLC. - (k)(2) Stock Transfer Agency Agreement between the Registrant and American Stock Transfer and Trust Company. - (k)(3) Trademark License Agreement. - (k)(4) Senior Secured Revolving Credit Agreement between Registrant and various lenders (Incorporated by reference to Exhibit 99.2 to the Registrant's Report on Form 8-K (File No. 814-00736), filed on June 28, 2007). - (k)(5) Registration Rights Agreement among the Registrant and the purchasers in a private placement of 320,000 shares of common stock of the Registrant. - (l) Opinion and Consent of Venable LLP. - (n)(1) Consent of Independent Registered Public Accounting Firm. - (r)(1) Joint Code of Ethics of the Registrant and PennantPark Investment Advisers, LLC (Incorporated by reference to Exhibit 14.1 to the Registrant's Report on Form 10-K (File No. 814-00736), filed on November 18, 2009).
+1. Financial Statements The Index to Financial Statements on page F-1 of this Registration Statement is hereby incorporated by reference.
+2. Exhibits (a) Articles of Incorporation of the Registrant (Incorporated by reference to Exhibit 99(a) to the Registrant's Pre-Effective Amendment No. 1 to the Registration Statement on Form N-2/A (File No. 333-140092), filed on March 5, 2007). (b) Amended and Restated By-Laws of the Registrant (Incorporated by reference to Exhibit 3.2 to the Registrant's Report on Form 10-K (File No 814-00736), filed on December 13, 2007). (d)(1) Specimen Stock Certificate. (d)(2) Form of Subscription Certificate. (d)(3) Form of Indenture. (d)(4) Form of Subscription Agent Agreement. (d)(5) Form of Warrant Agreement. (e) Dividend Reinvestment Plan. (g) Investment Management Agreement between the Registrant and PennantPark Investment Advisers, LLC. (h)(1) Form of Underwriting Agreement for equity. (h)(2) Form of Underwriting Agreement for debt. (j)(1) Custodian Agreement between the Registrant and PFPC Trust Company. (k)(1) Administration Agreement between the Registrant and PennantPark Investment Administration, LLC. (k)(2) Stock Transfer Agency Agreement between the Registrant and American Stock Transfer and Trust Company. (k)(3) Trademark License Agreement. (k)(4) Senior Secured Revolving Credit Agreement between Registrant and various lenders (Incorporated by reference to Exhibit 99.2 to the Registrant's Report on Form 8-K (File No. 814-00736), filed on June 28, 2007). (k)(5) Registration Rights Agreement among the Registrant and the purchasers in a private placement of 320,000 shares of common stock of the Registrant. (l) Opinion and Consent of Venable LLP. (n)(1) Consent of Independent Registered Public Accounting Firm. (n)(2) Awareness Letter of Independent Registered Public Accounting Firm. (r)(1) Joint Code of Ethics of the Registrant and PennantPark Investment Advisers, LLC (Incorporated by reference to Exhibit 14.1 to the